Skip to content

 Roulis

-Design Tiny structured shoulder bag.
-"R" clasp.
+Design Compact structured shoulder bag with R-shaped clasp.
 Sizes Mini 18, 23.
-Compact elegance.
-Market
+Day-to-evening format.
+Market context

 View Roulis